UnbihexiumFan/explorers-bane/README.md

 ## December 29th

 Explorer's Bane Alpha is out!
 After 89 days the alpha version of Explorer's Bane has been officially published!
-Explorer's Bane has come a long way since it was made on October 1st.
+Explorer's Bane has come a long way since it was made on October 1st, and released on October 3rd.

 Back then, in v0.0.0 you could just fly around and whatnot, and there was a single tree in the middle of nowhere.